Encapsule-Annex/jsgraph/README.md

 _Graphs are mathematical abstractions that are useful for solving many types of problems in computer science.
 Consequently, these abstractions must also be represented in computer programs. - [Jeremy G. Siek](http://ecee.colorado.edu/~siek/resume.pdf)_

-Encapsule/jsgraph is a framework for working with in-memory directed graph models in JavaScript inspired by the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html).
+Encapsule/jsgraph is a framework for working with directed graph data models using an in-memory storage container abstraction, and a small but growing collection of powerfully-extensible graph coloring algorithms implemented using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

+jsgraph is based on the API design and architectural separaton of concerns for graph algorithms invented by the authors of the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) (BGL).
+The port is logically close enough that the BGL documentation should be considered as an advanced resource.

 ### Installaton